coexistence-conservation-lab/.github/profile/README.md

 ## Acknowledgement of Country

-We acknowledge Australia’s First Nations peoples as its first scientists and Traditional Custodians.
-We recognise their  ongoing role in caring for Country and pay our respects to their elders past and present.
+We acknowledge, celebrate, and pay our respects to Australia's First Nations peoples as this Country's Traditional Custodians and first scientists.
+It is on their lands that we meet and work, and theirs are among the oldest continuing cultures in human history.
+It is a privilege to pay our respects to Elders, knowledge holders, and to all generations of First Nations Peoples who have nurtured their unceded sovereign lands since time immemorial.